-You know you can save time and money when you buy medicine online or through a mail-order pharmacy, but still you wonder: Is the seller legit and are the drugs safe?
+You can save time and money when you buy medicine online or through a mail-order pharmacy.
+But is the seller legit?
+And are the drugs safe?

 Follow these steps to make sure you're getting a good deal.